Inter-chain Interactions, Multi-magnon condensation and Strain effect in chain compound NaVOPO$_4$: Summary and Discussion

 \section{Summary and Discussion}

-The physics of quantum spin chain compounds have been discussed at length in literature~\cite{PhysRevB.100.144433}.
+The physics of quantum spin chain compounds has been discussed at length in the literature.
 NaVOPO$_4$ compound, in this context, has been recently studied experimentally by x-ray diffraction, magnetic susceptibility, high-field magnetization, specific heat, electron spin resonance, as well as nuclear magnetic resonance measurements~\cite{PhysRevB.100.144433}.
-Fit of susceptibility resulted in a $J$-$J^{\prime}$ model with an extremely weak alternation parameter $\alpha$ of 0.98~\cite{PhysRevB.100.144433}, in agreement with estimated spin gap value of 2 K. The DFT study~\cite{PhysRevB.100.144433} indicated possible presence of other subleading interactions.
-The effect of the subleading interactions is expected to reduce the spin value further.
-The reported~\cite{PhysRevB.100.144433} Bose-Einstein condensed phase with a critical field of $\leq$ 2 T is thus curious.
+The fit of susceptibility resulted in a $J$-$J^{\prime}$ model with an extremely weak alternation parameter $\alpha$ of 0.98~\cite{PhysRevB.100.144433}, in agreement with an estimated spin gap value of 2 K. The DFT study~\cite{PhysRevB.100.144433} indicated the possible presence of other subleading interactions.
+The effect of the subleading interactions in the description of the field-induced excited state properties remains to be explored.

-In our study, we first revisit the first-principles modeling of NVOPO through two complementary techniques, a) application downfolding to define low-energy model Hamiltonian in effective Wannier function basis, and b) mapping of GGA+$U$ total energy to spin model.
-The tight-binding representation of low-energy Hamiltonian suggests that 1st, 3rd , 4th and 8th neighbouring hopping pathways are enough to capture the low energy physics.
-Following this finding, we construct a minimal spin- Hamiltonian with four exchange integrals, and estimate the average values and their standard deviation, by solving a large number of equations ($\sim$ $^{11}C_{4}$) obtained from GGA+$U$ total calculations of 12 different spin configurations.
-This led to a spin model with hierarchy of exchange coupling, two major, similar AFM interactions, $J$ and $J^{\prime}$, as found previously,~\cite{PhysRevB.100.144433} and two other sub-leading interactions, FM $J_c$ and AFM $J_d$ with $J_c$ $>$ $J_d$.
-This lead to an intricate 3D spin model of parallel array of $J$-$J^{\prime}$ chains running along two perpendicular directions, in two consecutive $ab$ planes, stacked along c direction, connected by $J_c$ and a body-diagonal interaction of $J_d$.
+In our study, we first revisit the first-principles modeling of NVOPO.
+In this context, we extend beyond Ref.~\cite{PhysRevB.100.144433} through two complementary techniques, a) application of downfolding technique to define low-energy three orbital model Hamiltonian in effective Wannier function basis, and b) mapping of GGA+$U$ total energy to spin model.
+The tight-binding representation of low-energy Hamiltonian suggests that 1st, 3rd, 4th and 8th neighbouring hopping pathways are enough to capture the low-energy physics.
+Following this finding, we construct a minimal spin-Hamiltonian with four exchange integrals.
+We estimate the average values and the standard deviations of these four exchanges, by solving a large number of equations ($\sim$ $^{11}C_{4}$) obtained from GGA+$U$ total calculations of 12 different spin configurations.
+This led to a spin model with the hierarchy of exchange coupling, two major, similar AFM interactions, $J$ and $J^{\prime}$, as found previously,~\cite{PhysRevB.100.144433} and two other sub-leading interactions, FM $J_c$ and AFM $J_a$ with $J_c$ $>$ $J_a$.
+This led to an intricate 3D spin model of a parallel array of $J$-$J^{\prime}$ chains running along two perpendicular directions, in two consecutive $ab$ planes, stacked along c direction, connected by $J_c$ and a body-diagonal interaction of $J_a$.
+Our rigorous first-principles modelling establishes a robust $J$-$J^{\prime}$ alternation parameter of $\sim$ 0.92, and a large variation in the values of the two sub-leading interactions, dependent rather strongly on the chosen spin configuration.